-Let us consider a model of two processors accessing a common shared memory described in [169, 12, 13] in the continuous time setting on GSPNs.
+Let us consider a model of two processors accessing a common shared memory described in [103, 8, 9] in the continuous time setting on GSPNs.
 We shall analyze this shared memory system in the discrete time stochastic setting of dtsdPBC, where concurrent execution of activities is possible, while no two transitions of a GSPN may fire simultaneously (in parallel).
 We also add to the system a feature of the memory maintenance.
 Our generalized model parameterizes the standard shared memory system by treating the probabilities and weights from its specification as variables (parameters).
 The model behaves as follows.
 After activation of the system (turning the computer on), two processors are active, and the common memory is available.
 Each processor can request an access to the memory after which the instantaneous decision is made, if the memory is available.
-When the decision is made in favour of a processor, it starts acquisition of the memory and the other processor should wait until the former one ends its memory operations, and the system returns to the state with both active processors and available common memory.
+When the decision is made in favour of a processor, it starts acquisition of the state with both active processors and available common memory.
 If the memory is available and not required then its maintenance can be initiated, followed by the short memory service works (for example, the checksum test) during a fixed period of time, after which the memory becomes available again.
 If the memory requirement and its maintenance initiation happen at the same time then the service works start and no decision on the memory allocation is made while the memory is maintained.
-The diagram of the system is depicted in Figure 47.
+The diagram of the system is depicted in Figure 45.